 For whatever reason, Ayumi later brings Conan, Ai, Mitsuhiko, and Genta over to Saki’s apartment building so they can see her.
 Conan notices her looking out of her window, and Ayumi mentions seeing her doing that earlier as well.
 The others actually get to meet Saki, but she comes across as mysterious and aloof when the kids ask her questions.
 She’s especially aloof when they ask her about her job.
 From a scene we see later when Saki leaves work, it appears she works at an establishment that’s not exactly appropriate for children.
 During the episode, the kids witness a car almost hitting Saki when she heads to the gym, as well as three people nearby who keep glaring at Saki.

 The Detective Boys follow the three glaring people and discover that they all live in an apartment complex that Saki can see from her window.
 The kids ask questions of the guy who watches the door of the apartment complex that the three glaring people live in.
 I was actually surprised just how easily this man was answering the kids’ questions about these three people.
 Not only was he giving out their names and professions, he was also telling them which rooms these people live in!
 I know the kids need this information for the case, but this guy isn’t doing a good job of keeping the tenants safe.
 For all he knew, these kids could have been stalkers!
 I have to guess that he felt that the kids weren’t a threat to these tenants, but, come on.
-But if he’s willing to give this information out to a group of kids, would he also be willing to give it out to random adults?
-But then again, I could be objecting to this due to my perspective as Westerner.
+If he’s willing to give this information out to a group of kids, would he also be willing to give it out to random adults?
+But then again, I could be objecting to this due to my perspective as a Westerner.
 Perhaps this may be more acceptable in Japan than I realize.